 More serious complications from the operation are very uncommon, but may include:

 - General anesthetic risks.
 Rarely, allergic reactions or other complications, such as throat spasm or obstruction, may occur.
 The risk is highest in children who have other medical conditions, most commonly upper respiratory infections, lung disease, or gastroesophageal reflux disorder (GERD).
 Anesthetic-related risks are nearly always easily treated.

 - Tube blockage.
 Sometimes the tubes become blocked from sticky secretions or clotted blood after the operation.

-- Persistent eardrum perforation.
+- Eardrum perforation.
 This condition occurs when the eardrum does not close after the tubes have come out.
 It is the most common serious complication, but it is very rare.

 - Cholesteatomas, small cyst-like masses filled with keratin (skin cells), develop around the tube site in about 1% of patients.

-About 20 - 50% of children may have OME relapse and need additional surgery that involves adenoidectomy and myringotomy.
+About 20% to 50% of children may have OME relapse and need additional surgery that involves adenoidectomy and myringotomy.
 Tube reinsertion may be recommended for children younger than 4 years of age.

 Myringotomy is used to drain the fluid and may be used (with or without ear tube insertion) in combination with adenoidectomy as a repeat surgical procedure if initial tympanostomy is not successful.
 It is not effective as a sole surgical procedure.
 Myringotomy involves the following steps: